nilsine/Roempro/README.md

 ### Ruby and others frameworks

+The default configuration can also be set using Roempro::Config object, as

+    irb > Roempro::Config.load_from_hash :url => "path_to_oempro",
+                                         :username => "oempro_user",
+                                         :password => "oempro_password"

+### All cases

-The informations can be submit to a new Roempro::Request object.
+The configuration can be set dynamicly, using the Roempro::Request constructor. *Useless if you set up Roempro::Config*

-	roempro = Roempro::Request.new :host => "localhost", :user => "Leeroy", :password => "nvmb3r5&ch4r4ct3r5"
+    request = Roempro::Request.new :url => "path_to_oempro", :username => "oempro_user", :password => "oempro_password"

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+Then, actually perform the request.
+For instance, retrieve all campaigns

+    request.get_campaigns

+**See the documentation for an advanced usage.**